sourcearchives/iota2/doc/source/HowToGetIOTA2.rst

 is a free software under the GNU Affero General Public License v3.0.
 See `here <http://www.gnu.org/licenses/agpl.html>`_ for details.

-How to install IOTA² ?
+How to install IOTA²?
 ----------------------

-IOTA² is only available on some Linux distributions : Ubuntu and CentOS.
+IOTA² is only tested on some Linux distributions : Ubuntu and CentOS.
 In this section, steps to install IOTA² from scratch will be detailed.

-Assuming installation will be done in the directory : ``MyInstall``
+We assume that installation will be done in the directory: ``MyInstall``

 **Step 1 :** download IOTA²